cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

 1. Lower participation hurdle for voters
     - Nobody wants to wait for hours in a line outside.
     - Nobody wants to visit a voting station if there are attack warnings or other intimidation mechanisms.
-2. Much Lower cost for holding an reliable election/voting (on almost any level).
+2. Much Lower cost for holding a reliable election/voting (on almost any organizational level).
-    - Allows the integration of more participative democratic elements (which is another complex topic).
+    - Allows the integration of more participative democratic elements (which is another complex topic, see below).

-### General Arguments Against Online Voting
+### General Arguments against Online Voting

 ... and attempts for counter arguments